tomByrer/TypeScript-New-Handbook/chapters/Everyday Types.md

 ### Differences Between Type Aliases and Interfaces {#interface-vs-alias}

-Type aliases and interfaces are very similar, and in many cases you can choose between them freely.
+Type aliases and interfaces are very similar, and often you can choose between them freely.
 Here are the most relevant differences between the two that you should be aware of.
-You'll learn more about these concepts in later chapters, so don't worry if you don't understand all of these right away.

 * Interfaces may be `extend`ed, but not type aliases.
-We'll discuss this later, but it means that interfaces can provide more guarantees when creating new types out of other types.
+(Detailed in a later chapter.)
 * Type aliases may not participate in declaration merging, but interfaces can.
 * Interfaces may only be used to declare object types.
 * Interface names will *always* appear in their original form in error messages, but *only* when they are used by name.
 * Type alias names *may* appear in error messages, sometimes in place of the equivalent anonymous type (which may or may not be desirable).

-For the most part, you can choose based on personal preference, and TypeScript will tell you if it needs something to be the other kind of declaration.
+Often you can choose based on personal preference, then TypeScript will tell you if it needs something to be the other kind of declaration.

 ## Type Assertions